pvcraven/arcade_book/source/chapters/05_print_statement/print_statement.rst

 .. _Hello World: https://en.wikipedia.org/wiki/%22Hello,_World!%22_program

-Let's enter our Python *Hello World* program and run it.

 First, open PyCharm.
 From our work in :ref:`chapter-setup` and :ref:`version-control` we should already have our PyCharm and our project ready to go.
 You should be able to run PyCharm, and see a window like this:

 .. figure:: pycharm_1.png